taustinn11/Mean_SD_SEM/README.md

 Despite independent definitions and prescribed applications, these two measures are often put at odds due to misuse.
 Frequently, researchers will present charts using mean ± SEM when 1) the data would be more aptly charted using mean ± SD and 2) when it would be more appropriate to describe the data in terms of its standard deviation [@Jaykaran2010;@Barde2012].
 This misuse has been identified in several fields of biological research including cardiovascular biology [@Wullschleger2014], anesthesia [@Avram1985;@Nagele2003], tropical medicine and hygiene [@Cruess1989], arthritis and rheumatism [@Felson1984], infectious disease [@MacArthur1984], and psychiatry [@White1979].

 This is likely due to the fact that errorbars drawn from SEM are much smaller than those of SD.
 This is evident in **figure 1** which demonstrates how quickly the value of SEM decreases compared to SD.
 Rigorous and reproducible science requires that statistical methods are correctly and appropriately applied.
-Moreover, Jaykaran has proposed a change in the syntax of reporting mean and SD vs. mean and SEM to mean (SD) and mean $\pm$SEM to further prevent confusion [@Jaykaran2010].
+Moreover, Jaykaran has proposed a change in the syntax of reporting mean and SD vs. mean and SEM to mean (SD) and mean ±SEM to further prevent confusion [@Jaykaran2010].

 ### Challenge